Since scientists could prove numerous health benefits of intermittent fasting, the interest in the method exploded.

 Since the goals could hardly be more opposite, it surprises little that nobody can recommend intermittent fasting while a woman is pregnant.

-Beyond that, there are too few studies that could give well-founded recommendations over whether intermittent fasting has positive or negative effects on the pregnancy.
+Beyond that, too few studies could give well-founded recommendations regarding whether intermittent fasting has positive or negative effects on pregnancy.

 Furthermore, no studies are targeting intermittent fasting during the entire pregnancy.

-Aggravating is that studies about fasting while pregnancy are limited to Ramadan.
+Aggravating is that studies about fasting while pregnant are limited to Ramadan.

 During this religious type of intermittent fasting, one does not eat from sunrise to sunset.
-In contrast to intermittent fasting for health benefits, you, therefore, eat right before and after sleep.
+In contrast to intermittent fasting for health benefits, you eat right before and after sleep.